 The Timer/Event Counter clock source can originate from various sources, an internal clock or an external pin.
 The internal clock source source is used when the timer is in the timer mode or in the pulse width capture mode.
-For some Timer/Event Counters, this internal clock source is first divided by a prescaler, the division ratio of which is conditioned by the Timer Control Register bits T0PSC0~T0PSC2.
-For Timer/Event Counter 0, the internal clock source can be either $f{SYS}$ or the LXT Oscillator, the choice of which is determined by the T0S bit in the TMR0C register.
+For some Timer/Event Counters, this internal clock source is first divided by a prescaler, the division ratio of which is conditioned by the Timer Control Register bits T0PSC0~T0PSC2 or T2PSC0~ T2PSC2.
+For Timer/Event Counter 0, the internal clock source can be either $f{\mbox{\scriptsize SYS}}$ or the LXT Oscillator, the choice of which is determined by the T0S bit in the TMR0C register.